alanxoc3/ttrack/README.md

 ## Usage
 Some time tracking utilities require you to manually start your time before you begin a task and end your time after you finish.
 This is unfortunately error prone, because it's all too common to forget to start or end your time.
 Ttrack instead primarily works by inserting records and specifying a timeout with your record.
 If ttrack is called again before the duration of the timeout has been reached, then the time is extended.
 Otherwise, your time is added to your daily total in a text file.

-A common use case of ttrack is to automate calling every time you interact with a program.
+A common use case is to execute ttrack every time you interact with a program, through that program's hooks.
 As an example, you may want to call ttrack every time you input a key in your text editor to see how much time you spend editing files.
 You could put this command into a hook that gets run on key press:

 ```bash
 ttrack rec text-editor 5s